delfick/photons/docs/start/venvstarter.rst

 file and then executing that file will create or modify the virtualenv before using it to launch some python application.

+.. note:: venvstarter doesn't work on windows, so in that environment you'll have to create and manage your virtualenv yourself.

 Usage is something like:

 .. code-block:: text